CANDIDE (First Night CD75)

 TROUBLE IN TAHITI (Newport Classic NPD 85641)

-The old M-G-M recording of Bernstein's 1952 opera Trouble in Tahiti sat on my record shelf for twelve years before I finally got around to listening to it.
+The old M-G-M recording of Bernstein's 1952 opera Trouble in Tahiti sat on my record shelf for 12 years before I finally got around to listening to it.
 It then took me all of five measures -- that wild clarinet riff, accompanied by a trio singing in the style of radio jingles -- to realize that this was an opera in full musical comedy style, written in Bernstein's most inventive period.
 I've been happily listening to Trouble in Tahiti ever since, and am pleased to find a new recording, from the 1998 production by the Manhattan School of Music.

 Trouble in Tahiti is a two-character opera in seven scenes, with a backup trio commenting upon the action like a Greek chorus of radio singers.
 Sam and Dinah have a desperately unhappy marriage.
 (The piece was drawn from relationship of the composer's parents.)
 The neurotic Dinah accuses Sam of adultery.
 The egotistical Sam refuses to attend Junior's school play because he has to compete in his club's handball championship.
 (When child Leonard played Grieg's Piano Concerto with the school orchestra, Sam Bernstein didn't bother to show up at the concert.)
 Dinah gets wrapped up in her own fantasies, borrowed from a bad Hollywood musical called "Trouble in Tahiti," and misses the school play as well.
 In the end, the pair try to reconcile, with Sam inviting Dinah out to the movies -- to see "Trouble in Tahiti" again.